pascaldiehm/vscode-commandsocket/README.md

 - `commandsocket.port`: The port to use for the WebSocket server.
 - `commandsocket.password`: A password to encrypt transactions.
 Leave this blank to keep the communication unencrypted.
+- `commandsocket.host`: The host to bind the WebSocket server to.

 ## Encryption details